 Where to see tulips in Amsterdam

-If visiting with kids, our favourite place to see the tulips are Vodelpark (always wort visiting with kids on a sunny day, even outside of this spring event), Museum Plein and the terrace of Nemo, Amsterdam’s science museum.
+If visiting Amsterdam with kids, our favorite place to see the tulips are Vodelpark (always wort visiting with kids on a sunny day, even outside of this spring event), Museum Plein and the terrace of Nemo, Amsterdam’s science museum.

-Where to see the tulip fields near Amsterdam
+Where to see tulip fields near Amsterdam: the areas of Lisse

 If what you are after is the iconic view of the tulips fields expanding the horizon and beyond, the place to go near Amsterdam is the area around Lisse.

-Located to the South West of Amsterdam this region is the perfect destination for a day trip to see the tulips and can be very easily enjoyed with kids too.
-There are several ways to explore it, by bike, car and train.
+Located to the South West of Amsterdam this region is the perfect destination for a day trip and you can explore it by bike, car or train.

 How to see the tulip fields near Amsterdam by train and bike

 The most enjoyable way to visit the tulip fields near Amsterdam is, I believe, by bike.

 On a nice day, the bike will allow you to see some gorgeous countryside and will add to the experience of seeing the fields a new dimension: the sense of smell!